Why do I have a bump on my mouth inside the cheek?

 In this article, we'll provide you with the information you need to identify the bump and give you guidance on what steps to take next.

-Please keep in mind that while most bumps in the mouth are harmless, it's always a good idea to see a dentist if you notice one.
-A dentist can give you an accurate diagnosis and recommend appropriate treatment.
+Please keep in mind that while most bumps in the mouth are harmless, it's always a good idea to see a dentist or healthcare professional if you notice one.
+Only they can give you an accurate diagnosis and recommend an appropriate treatment plan.

 What can a bump on the mouth, inside the cheek mean?